-$(iii) \quad \text{The 2012 comparative results have been adjusted retrospectively from those previously published for the application of the new accounting standards}$ described in note B following adoption of IFRS 11 for joint ventures group on the joint ventures operating profit.
-This amount is excluded from the cost for the point venture of the point ventures operating profit.
-This amount is excluded from the cost for the point venture of the point ventures operating profit.
-This amount is excluded from the cost for the point venture of the point ventures operating profit.
-This amount is excluded from the point ventures operating profit.
-The point ventures operating profit is excluded from the point ventures operating profit.
-The point ventures operating profit is excluded from the point ventures operating profit.
-The point ventures operating profit is excluded from the point venture of the point ventures operating profit is excluded from the point venture of the point ventures operating profit is excluded from the point venture of the point ventcost/income ratio purposes.
+$(iii) \quad \text{The 2012 comparative results have been adjusted retrospectively from those previously published for the application of the new accounting standards}$ described in note B following adoption of IFRS 11 for joint ventures group on the joint ventures' operating profit.
+This amount is excluded from the cost for the profit of the profitcost/income ratio purposes.